Information Flow Modeling

 • Feedback the Information Flow Models to the business to ensure that they are correct.

-All you will ever need to know about Information Flow Modeling is contained in the IMM™ Information Flow Modeling e-Book from our Online Store.
+All you will ever need to know about Information Flow Modeling is contained in the IMM™ Information Flow Modeling Book available in digital format from our Online Store.